7 Things I Wish I Had Known About Yoga

 The thought of venturing into a yoga class full of supple-bodied, meditating yogis kitted out in skimpy, brightly colored yoga gear stopped me from exploring yoga for many years.
 Until one day, I saw a little advert on my Facebook page.
 Somehow, Lunar Sky didn’t make yoga seem so intimidating.
 So, my partner and I signed up for a class.

-This was over three years ago and I’ve never looked back!
+This was over four years ago and I’ve never looked back!
 Plus, I discovered what really goes down in yoga.
-I wish I had known these things many years ago because I would have discovered that yoga is for everyone and that’s it’s not as intimidating as I thought it would be.
+I wish I had known these things many years ago because I would have discovered that yoga is for everyone and that it’s not as intimidating as I thought it would be.

 1. There Are Many Different Types of Yoga